Links on Android Authority may earn us a commission. Learn more.

 - On your TV, make sure you are on the right HDMI input.
 There is a chance that you are not using the right input, which would be why the Switch isn’t appearing on-screen.

 - Check your HDMI cable.
 If you are using a third-party HDMI cable, there is a chance that it may not be compatible with the dock, thereby nullifying the connection somewhere along the line.
 If you want to ensure a stable connection, use the official Nintendo HDMI cable included with your Nintendo Switch console.
+Will the Switch dock work with off-brand HDMI cables?
+Usually, but not all the time.

 - Check your HDMI connection.
 If the HDMI cable isn’t secured all the way into the port, the connection will be unstable.